EVMS board examines diversity on campus and in the community

-NORFOLK, Va. – The photo of a person dressed in blackface with someone appearing to be a Ku Klux Klan member is still fresh in some people’s memory.
+NORFOLK, Va. - The photo of a person dressed in blackface next to someone appearing to be a Ku Klux Klan member is still fresh in some people’s memory.

 “I was disappointed that that was an issue, especially with our governor,” said Angela Mercer.